Around 74% of British adults have had at least one tooth removed by a dentist and 6% have no natural teeth at all.

 Luckily, getting dental implants usually provides a greater quality of life overall.

-So, if you’re interested in getting dental work, keep reading for a description of the types of dental implants available for you!
+So, if you’re interested in getting dental implants, keep reading for a description of the types of dental implants available for you!

 Dental implants are surgically inserted to substitute the root of the tooth.
 An abutment is usually placed on top of the implant, then the replacement tooth is connected.